-A common approach to wrapping speech atop single user systems is to do a 1:1 mapping of speech onto system-provided command primitives (e.g., saying 'X', the default keyboard shortcut to attack).
+A common approach to wrapping speech atop single-user systems is to do a 1:1 mapping of speech onto system-provided command primitives (e.g., saying "X," the default keyboard shortcut to attack).
 This is inadequate for a multiplayer setting.
-If speech is too low level, the other players would have to consciously reconstruct the intention of the player.
-As with gestures, speech serves as a communicative act (a meaningful 'aloud') that must be informative.
-Thus a player's speech commands must be constructed so that (a) a player can rapidly issue commands to the game table, and (b) its meaning is easily understood by other players within the context of the visual landscape and the player's gestures.
-In other words, speech is intended not only for the control of the system, but also for the benefits of one's collaborators.
+If speech is too low-level, the other players would have to consciously reconstruct the intention of the player.
+As with gestures, speech serves as a communicative act (a meaningful "aloud") that must be informative.
+Thus a player's speech commands must be constructed so that (a) a player can rapidly issue commands to the game table, and (b) his meaning is easily understood by other players within the context of the visual landscape and the player's gestures.
+In other words, speech is intended not only for the control of the system, but also for the benefit of one's collaborators.

-To illustrate, our Warcraft III speech vocabulary was constructed using easily understood phrases: nouns such as 'unit one', verbs such as 'move', action phrases such as 'build farm' (Table 1).
-Internally, these were remapped onto the game's lower level commands.
+To illustrate, our Warcraft III speech vocabulary was constructed using easily understood phrases: nouns such as "unit one," verbs such as "move," and action phrases such as "build farm" (Table I).
+Internally, these were remapped onto the game's lower-level commands.
 As described in the next section, these speech phrases are usually combined with gestures describing locations and selections to complete the action sequence.
-While these speech phrases are easily learnt, we added a $2^{nd}$ display to the side of the table that listed all available speech utterances; this also provided visual feedback of how the system understood the auditory commands by highlighting the best match.
+While these speech phrases are easily learnt, we have added a 2nd display to the side of the table that lists all available speech utterances; by highlighting the best match, this also provides visual feedback as to how the system understands the auditory commands.

-4.3 Combining Gesture and Speech together
+4.3 Combining Gesture and Speech

 The speech and gesture commands of Warcraft and The Sims are often intertwined.
-For example in Warcraft III, a person may tell a unit to attack, where the object to attack can be specified before, during or even after the speech utterance.
-As mentioned in Section 2, speech and gestures can interact to provide a rich and expressive language for interaction and collaboration, e.g., through deixis.
-Figure 1 gives several examples, where deictic speech acts are accompanied by one and two-finger gestures and by fist stamping; all gestures indicate locations not provided by the speech act.
-Further combinations are illustrated in Table 1.
-For example, a person may select a unit, and then say 'Build Barracks' while pointing to the location where it should be built.
+For example in Warcraft III, a person may tell a unit to attack, where the object to attack can be specified before, during, or even after the speech utterance.
+As mentioned in Section 2, speech and gestures can interact to provide a rich and expressive language for interaction and collaboration, (e.g., through deixis).
+Figure 1 shows several examples where deictic speech acts are accompanied by one- and two-finger gestures and by fist-stamping; all gestures indicate locations not provided by the speech act.
+Further combinations are illustrated in Table I. For example, a person may select a unit and then say "Build barracks" while pointing to the location where it should be built.
 This intermixing not only makes input simple and efficient, but makes the action sequence easier for others to understand.